Ashok Churan

 Jatyadi tail is an Ayurvedic herbal oil that is made from a blend of several herbs, including Jatiphal (Myristica fragrans), Haridra (Turmeric), and Neem (Azadirachta indica).
 This oil is commonly used in Ayurvedic medicine for the treatment of various skin disorders, such as cuts, wounds, burns, and other skin irritations.

-However, it is essential to note that the use of Pramehgaj Kesari should be done under the guidance of a qualified Ayurvedic practitioner.
-Overdose or incorrect usage can cause adverse effects like low blood sugar levels, stomach upset, and nausea.
-It is also not recommended for pregnant and lactating women and people with liver or kidney problems.
+However, it is essential to note that the use of Krimi Kutar Ras should be done under the guidance of a qualified Ayurvedic practitioner.
+Overdose or incorrect usage can cause adverse effects like stomach upset, vomiting, and diarrhea.
+It is also not recommended for pregnant and lactating women and child.

 Reviews